kylef-archive/zmb/README.markdown

-## zmb messenger bot

-zmb is a complete messenger bot supporting irc, and command line interface.
+## A modular ruby-based IRC bot with a powerful but simple plugin interface

 ### Install
 	gem install zmb